 It is the responsibility of all residents to be familiar with all posted evacuation information, maps, and procedures for the residence halls.
-This includes but is not limited to the location of all exits, fire extinguishers, and the Emergency Assembly Points (EAP) for each residence hall.
+This includes the location of all exits, fire extinguishers, and the Emergency Assembly Points (EAP) for each residence hall.
 Upon activation of the fire alarm, the facility should be vacated by all residents.
 State law requires that everyone immediately evacuates the building.
 NO EXCEPTIONS.
 University officials may enter rooms during fire alarms to ensure compliance with evacuation procedures.
-In the event of a fire alarm, all students must evacuate to the Emergency Assembly Points as stated in the Guide to Campus Housing.
+In case of a fire alarm, all students must evacuate to the Emergency Assembly Points as stated in the Guide to On Campus Living.
 Any student who does not evacuate the dorm during a fire alarm will face adjudication.